 "Between this week and next week would be the time we're going to play him, if we play him in the preseason," Frazier said.
 "We want to do something in these next couple of weeks."

-• The details are in on the renegotiated contract Denver Broncos guard/center Chris Kuper signed earlier this week.
+• The details are in on the renegotiated contract signed by Denver Broncos guard/center Chris Kuper earlier this week.
 Kuper had been scheduled to earn $4.5 million with a $5.415 million cap hit, but according to a source with knowledge of the contract details, Kuper will now earn $1.05 million in fully guaranteed base salary and can earn up to $100,000 in "per game active" roster bonuses.
 Kuper's cap number is now at $2.065 million, which results in a $3.35 million cap savings for the Broncos.